Overcoming unconscious bias

 Strategies to assist

-- Ensure diverse work and decision making teams
+• Value the contributions diverse work groups and decision making teams bring to the group.

 Recruitment and Selection

 • Explore how the staffing profile can match the student/community profiles.